curtiszimmerman/motion-stream-snapshot/README.md

 ## Prerequisites

+- Video device (/dev/video0)
-- Go 1.21 or later
-- The motion package, available from debian/alpine repositories
+- Go 1.21 or later and the motion package, available from debian/alpine repositories, unless you wanna use...
 - Docker and Docker Compose (for containerized deployment)
-- Video device (/dev/video0) for motion detection

 ## Configuration